 nourishing polpette & orzo in basic broth

 This Nourishing Polpette & Orzo in Basic Broth is not only delicious …it is all cooked in one pot.
 An all-around win.

 Polpette.
 Simply translated from Italian …a polpette is a meatball consisting of ground meat that is rolled into a small ball, sometimes along with other ingredients, such as bread crumbs, minced onion, eggs, grated cheese, and seasoning.
-Meatballs can be cooked by frying, baking, steaming, or braising in sauce.
-For our current bowl of goodness, we’ll be cooking the formed meatballs right in the broth.

 nourishing polpette & orzo in basic broth

+• Ground beef – I used ground sirloin here but you can use a mixture of different meats, rather than just ground beef.
+Actually, a mixture of ground beef, pork, and veal would be an ideal combination in terms of flavor and texture.

 Authentic polpette are generally considered to be a home-cooked dish.
-They can be made with a mixture of different meats, rather than just ground beef.
-Actually, a mixture of ground beef, pork, and veal is the ideal combination in terms of flavor and texture.

-This recipe is adapted from one that uses just ground beef but the combined ground meats would also be delicious.
+This recipe is adapted from one that uses just ground beef but the popular combination of ground beef, pork & veal would also be delicious.
 Or ground chicken, as we use in our recipe for Ina Garten’s Italian Wedding Soup.
-If you like, you could even use your favorite Italian sausage removed from the casings.
+If you like, you could even add some of your favorite Italian sausage to the mix.

+nourishing polpette & orzo in basic broth